-Our collaboration with academia, as well as small and large biotech companies is responsible for researching the potential Immuno-Oncology and non-Immuno-Oncology combinations, with the goal of providing new treatment options in clinical practice.
+Our collaboration with academia, as well as small and large biotech companies, is responsible for researching the potential Immuno-Oncology and non-Immuno-Oncology combinations, with the goal of providing new treatment options in clinical practice.

-At Bristol-Myers Squibb, we are committed to changing survival expectations in hard-totreat cancers and the way patients live with cancer.
+At Bristol-Myers Squibb, we are committed to conducting research for hard-to-treat cancers.